Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 We start with simple examples where the computations by hand are feasible.

 \begin{example} Consider the following fully open network with only one species.

 The ODE system associated to this network has only one equation:

-To find whether this network is multistationary or not we should see if there exists any choice of $k\in\R_{>0}^3$ such that the steady state equation has more than one non-negative real solution.
-This equation is a univariate degree two polynomial equation and thus its solutions over the complex numbers can be obtained via an explicit formula as follows:
+To find whether this network is multistationary or not we should see if there exists any choice of $k\in\R_{>0}^3$ such that the steady state equation has more than one positive real solution.
+If we let $k=(6,5,1)$ then we find two positive real solutions $x^{(1)}=2$ and $x^{(2)}=3$.

-Simply by letting $k=(6,5,1)$ one gets two non-negative real solutions $x^{(1)}=3$ and $x^{(2)}=2$.
 Therefore this network is multistationary.

 Now let us change the stoichiometric coefficient of $X$ in only one complex.
 Consider the following fully open network.

 The ODE system associated to this network is